Here for you when you need us

-When guiding you through the funeral arrangement process, our aim is to ease the stress and financial strain that can arise.
-The dedicated team at Waikanae Funeral Home have over 60 years of experience and are well-versed in various faiths and ceremonial traditions.
+When guiding you through the funeral arrangement process, our aim is to alleviate as much of the stress as possible at a time of heightened emotion.
+The dedicated team at Waikanae Funeral Home have many years of experience and are well-versed in various faiths, cultures and ceremonial traditions.
 We are constantly reviewing what we are providing and are reinvesting in facilities, product, services and staff training.
 We take pride in the service we provide to the Kapiti area to honour the wishes of your loved one and attend to the spiritual needs of your family.

 Our experienced staff will provide a personalised service.
 We will arrange the funeral service with you every step of the way to ensure we meet your wishes.
 With our own funeral chapel that seats up to 200 people, we offer customised farewells and can accommodate the traditional customs of all faiths.
 At Waikanae Funeral Home, we work to make difficult occasions easier for families and their loved ones.

 Affordable and respectful services